 There’s a lot of talk about student loan debt and how it’s inherently bad for the new batch of youngsters entering the workforce.
 But there is a silver lining to student loans that many people forget about — that it can help build your credit history.
-In addition, the fact that you get something from your student loans are a large factor in why student loans are good.
+In addition, the fact that you get something from your student loans is a large factor in why student loans are good.

 Is Student Loan Debt Good Debt?

 When it comes to borrowing money, student loans are similar to mortgages in that they are usually considered “good debt.”
 Both are large amounts of money that take a long time to pay back.
 By paying it back each month, you show the lender your ability to repay a loan and prove your creditworthiness, which can in turn increase your credit score.

 In addition, you “get” something from good debt.
 In the case of a mortgage, you get a house and the value of that house generally increases over time.
 With student loans, you get a college education, which increases your lifetime earning potential.
 This is why these two types of debt are good debt, rather than bad debt.